ElPeppyWall/Rhythm-Engine/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
 about: Report a bug or critical performance issue
-title: 'Bug Report: [DESCRIBE YOUR BUG IN DETAIL HERE]'
+title: "Bug Report: [DESCRIBE YOUR BUG IN DETAIL HERE]"
 labels: bug
 ---

 ## You can write it in Spanish or English! // ¡Puedes escribirlo en español o en inglés!

 [weed]: <> (FILL THIS ISSUE THING OUT AS MUCH AS POSSIBLE)
 [weed]: <> (OR ELSE YOUR ISSUE WILL BE LESS LIKELY TO BE SOLVED!)
-[weed]: <> (DO NOT POST ABOUT ISSUES FROM OTHER FNF MOD ENGINES!
-I CANNOT AND PROBABLY WON'T SOLVE THOSE!)
 [weed]: <> (GO TO THEIR RESPECTIVE GITHUB ISSUES AND REPORT THEM THERE LOL!)

 [weed]: <> (ALSO MAKE SURE THAT YOU USE PROPER LABELS, IF YOU'RE RUNNING INTO COMPILER ISSUES, USE THE compiler issue LABEL!!!)